James Waters

 Brief Biography:

-Dr. James S. Waters is a comparative physiologist with interests in metabolic scaling, collective behavior, insect respiration, and natural history.
-They graduated from The University of Chicago with a bachelor’s degree in Mathematics and received a Ph.D. in Biology from Arizona State University.
-They worked at the Field Museum of Natural History, Argonne National Laboratory, and Princeton University prior to joining the faculty in the Department of Biology at Providence College.
 Dr. Waters is a member of the Society for Integrative and Comparative Biology and the International Union for the Study of Social Insects.
-Their research has been published in journals including Proceedings of the Royal Society B, The American Naturalist, Neuroscience Methods, and the Journal of Experimental Biology.
-They are active in the community, serving on the boards of the Rhode Island Jewish Museum and the Rhode Island Natural History Survey.
-They identify as a transgender and non-binary individual and as a member of the LGBTQ community on campus.
-They live in Massachusetts and are the parent to two young and inquisitive children.
+Her research has been published in journals including Proceedings of the Royal Society B, The American Naturalist, Neuroscience Methods, and the Journal of Experimental Biology.
+She is active in the community, organizing with Jewish Voice for Peace and Food Not Bombs and having served on the boards of the Rhode Island Jewish Museum and the Rhode Island Natural History Survey.

 Area(s) of Expertise: